Don’t forget to add the Tax(onomy)

 -

 Keep up the good work.
-Make sure the site’s taxonomy structure is kept up to date with the site’s content.
+Make sure the site’s taxonomy structure is

 With content management climbing the priority ladder within the IT